Luana, Maysa’s sister, decided she also wants be a model.

 Sunday morning, after buying bread for breakfast.

-“Maysa is proud of her skin, her beauty, her African hair,” Brazilian photographer Luisa Dorr says of her thirteen-year-old muse and close friend, whom she has documented for the last two years.
+Maysa is proud of her skin, her beauty, her African hair,” Brazilian photographer Luisa Dorr says of her thirteen-year-old muse and close friend, whom she has documented for the last two years.
 The photographer remembers vividly meeting the girl, then eleven, at Palacio do Cedro during the Young Miss Brazil pageant.
 She wore a green dress and dreamt someday of being in the competition herself.

-Dorr never forgot meeting Maysa and hearing about her many goals, and when her mother reached out to her months later, the artist jumped at the chance to photograph her again.
-Maysa’s mother, who makes a living as a secretary and is separated from the policeman father, couldn’t afford the fee for a photographer, so Dorr agreed to do the shoot her modeling and pageant portfolio for free.
+Dorr never forgot meeting Maysa and hearing about her goals, and when her mother reached out to her months later, the artist jumped at the chance to photograph her again.
+After that first session, the family welcomed the photographer into their house in Brasilandia in Sao Paulo.
+Life in the area isn’t easy, and Maysa’s mother works hard to make ends meet.

 Still, Maysa pursues her modeling career.
 She studies hard throughout the week, and she devotes her day off on Sunday to training for the runway.
 In Dorr’s words, it is “the day of beauty” for both Maysa and her sister, who is following in her footsteps.

 More than anything, Dorr admires Maysa’s extraordinary tenacity and will to thrive.
 Just barely a teenager, she is already paving the way for other girls like her.
-The photographer reports, “In Brazil, I can count on my hands the times that I see black people in the cinema,” but Maysa is challenging that.
+The photographer reports, “In Brazil, I can count on my hands the times that I see Black people in the cinema,” but Maysa is challenging that.

 Maysa playing her mother’s veil in the garden